Loading...

 I think you've done a great job.

-I hope you've enjoyed learning about the group 0 elements as much as I have.
+I hope you've enjoyed learning about the Group 0 elements as much as I have.

-Just a bit of a summary, the noble gases are in group 0 of the periodic table.
+Just a bit of a summary, the noble gases are in Group 0 of the periodic table and we know that they are unreactive.

-At room temperature, they are all gases, obviously with the asterisk there, the exception of oganesson, but don't worry about that, we haven't done too much research into oganesson yet.
+At room temperature, they are all gases, obviously with the asterisk there, the exception of oganesson.

-They have complete outer electron shells, which makes them stable.
+They have complete outer electron shells which makes them stable.

-And moving down the group 0 elements, we know that the density and the boiling points increase.
+We know that the density and the burning points increase.

 Thank you for learning with me today.

-I hope to see you again soon, bye-bye.
+I hope to see you again soon.